X16Community/x16-emulator/README.md

 Options for the WebEmulator
 --------

 The following options are available for the WebEmulator.
-With the exception of manifest, they all work exactly the same as in the normal emulator.
+With the exception of manifest and model, they all work exactly the same as in the normal emulator.
 * `manifest`
 * `ram`
 * `cpu`
 * `mhz`
 * `keymap`
+* `model`
 * `longpwron`
 * `widescreen`
 * `capture`
 * `midlineeffects`
+* `joyX` (where X is a digit, 1 through 4.
+I.E. joy1, joy2, joy3, joy4)

 #### The Address Line
 `manifest` tells the emulator what should be loaded as a startup program.
 If the file is a .bas or .prg, the emulator will load it and try to execute it.
 If the file is a .zip, the WebEmulator will get access to all the files inside that zip-file.
 When using a zip-file you may add a manifest file to provide additional information - See section below for more information on `manifest.json`